2 minute read

 Digital Guardian further explains that “data security involves putting in place specific controls, standard policies, and procedures to protect data from a range of issues, including:

-It is important to know that minimizing the impact of a data privacy breach due to a human error requires adequate legal and compliance policy and education of employees.
+It is important to know that minimising the impact of a data privacy breach due to a human error requires adequate legal and compliance policy and education of employees.

-Centralizing your data management in a platform with government-grade, granular security controls will ensure that data is only shared with appropriate individuals or organizations.
+Centralising your data management in a platform with government-grade, granular security controls will ensure that data is only shared with appropriate individuals or organisations.

 This is explained in my previous article for International Association for Privacy Data Professionals about GDPR and its implications for business.